-- a.
-Materiel managers will: - (1) Follow the procedures for applying cargo tracking devices in Volume 7 of this manual and chapters 203 and 208 of Reference (k).
-Apply tags to DoD-owned materiel that has been exported from CONUS, imported to CONUS, or shipped between OCONUS Combatant Commands, to include: - (a) DoD-owned major organizational equipment. - (b) Materiel consolidated onto 463L air pallets or freight containers. - (c) Consolidated cargo shipments of: - 1.
+a.
+Materiel managers will:

+(1) Follow the procedures for applying cargo tracking devices in Volume 7 of this manual (Reference (aq)) and chapters 203 and 208 of Reference (h).
+Apply tags to DoD-owned materiel that has been exported from CONUS, imported to CONUS, or shipped between OCONUS Combatant Commands, to include:

+- (a) DoD-owned major organizational equipment. - (b) Materiel consolidated onto 463L air pallets or freight containers. - (c) Consolidated cargo shipments of: - 1.
 Pre-positioned materiel. - 2.
 War reserve materiel - 3.
-Sustainment, retrograde, unit move materiel. - (d) Ammunition, except ammunition stocks to be consumed afloat and pre-positioned materiel afloat as identified in Volume 7 of this manual. - (2) Apply cargo tracking devices on consolidated shipments to select CONUS locations for contingency purposes at the direction of United States Northern Command. - (3) Provide a unique item identifier (UII) for DoD serially managed items that are also sensitive, pilferable, or depot-level reparable items when issued as outlined in Volume 11 of this manual. - (4) Confirm all issues of materiel from storage activities, including issues from receipts, to the total item property record as rapidly as is technically possible through electronic communications.
-Before shipping, send receiving storage activities a shipment status of all issues of materiel through the use of the appropriate transactions, as defined by Reference (q) and (r).
+Sustainment, retrograde, unit move materiel.

+(d) Ammunition, except ammunition stocks to be consumed afloat and pre-positioned materiel afloat as identified in Reference (ap).

+(2) Apply cargo tracking devices on consolidated shipments to select CONUS locations for contingency purposes at the direction of United States Northern Command.

+(3) Provide a unique item identifier (UII) for DoD serially managed items that are also sensitive, pilferable, or depot-level reparable items when issued as outlined in Volume 11 of this manual (Reference (aq)).

+(4) Confirm all issues of materiel from storage activities, including issues from receipts, to the total item property record as rapidly as is technically possible through electronic communications.
+Before shipping, send receiving storage activities a shipment status of all issues of materiel through the use of the appropriate transactions, as defined by Reference (l).

-- (5) Follow the detailed procedures for recording and processing ICP issue transactions in DoD Instruction 5015.02 (References (o)) and References (p) and (q). - (6) Organize and schedule the daily issue workload to maximize the efficiency of the issuing, packing, and shipping processes. - (7) Ensure that storage location assignments use zoned locations, frequency of access criteria, special handling, and security requirements to optimize physical storage and picking. - (8) Have the capability to allocate scarce material and distribution resources among competing demands during crises and contingencies. - (9) Issue the oldest materiel in storage first, except where issue of newer stocks is justified by special requirements.
-Exceptions to the first-in-first-out policy for shelf-life materiel are found in paragraph 5-4 of Reference (g). - (10) When an insufficient quantity of materiel is in stock to satisfy a directed issue, issue what it has on hand and transmit a materiel denial for the balance of the quantity to the materiel manager. - (11) Treat each issue as a separate action. - (12) Establish issuing, packing, and shipping processes to consolidate issues to individual customers or to customer areas to meet required delivery times at best value.
-Follow shipment unit consolidation, air and water clearance procedures outlined in chapter 202 and 203 of Reference (k). - b.
-DLA and the Military Departments will publish the detailed procedures for efficient and effective issuing of materiel for the storage activities they manage. - c.
-The point of origin activities (including tactical supply support activities, units at the base-level, consolidation and containerization points, ports and vendors) that stuff full freight containers or build air pallets must write cargo tracking devices. - d.
-The point of origin activities will provide content level details to the radio frequency intransit visibility (RF-ITV) server for cargo tracking devices in accordance with the specifications in Volume 7 of this manual.
+(5) Follow the detailed procedures for recording and processing ICP issue transactions in DoDI 5015.02 (Reference (k)) and Reference (l).

+(6) Organize and schedule the daily issue workload to maximize the efficiency of the issuing, packing, and shipping processes.

+(7) Ensure that storage location assignments use zoned locations, frequency of access criteria, special handling, and security requirements to optimize physical storage and picking.

+(8) Have the capability to allocate scarce material and distribution resources among competing demands during crises and contingencies.

+(9) Issue the oldest materiel in storage first, except where issue of newer stocks is justified by special requirements.
+Exceptions to the first-in-first-out policy for shelf-life materiel are found in paragraph 5-4 of Reference (d).

+(10) When an insufficient quantity of materiel is in stock to satisfy a directed issue, issue what it has on hand and transmit a materiel denial for the balance of the quantity to the materiel manager.

+(11) Treat each issue as a separate action.

+(12) Establish issuing, packing, and shipping processes to consolidate issues to individual customers or to customer areas to meet required delivery times at best value.
+Follow shipment unit consolidation, air and water clearance procedures outlined in chapter 202 and 203 of Reference (h).

+b.
+DLA and the Military Departments will publish the detailed procedures for efficient and effective issuing of materiel for the storage activities they manage.

+c.
+The point of origin activities (including tactical supply support activities, units at the baselevel, consolidation and containerization points, ports and vendors) that stuff full freight containers or build air pallets must write cargo tracking devices.

+d.
+The point of origin activities will provide content level details to the radio frequency ITV (RF-ITV) server for cargo tracking devices in accordance with the specifications in Reference (ap).